betuah/nayarta-single-deployement/README.md

 > **Note:**
 > You need to update the `HOST_IP` value every time your IP changes.
-> You must update this value every time your IP changes.

 ```bash
 docker compose --profile appstack up -d